jsga/bundle_notifications/README.rst

     $ bundle_notifications -p "https://static-eu-komoot.s3.amazonaws.com/backend/challenge/notifications.csv" -n 10

- It takes about a minute.
+ It takes about 5 or 6 minutes.
 The output is as follows:

 ::